Is it compulsory to enrol for graduation?

-I am a Tier 4 student who has returned home but I want to attend my graduation ceremony.
+I'm a student who needed a visa to study and has returned home but I want to attend my graduation ceremony.
 What do I need to do?

 I registered to graduate in person but now I can’t come.
 How can I cancel my place?

-If you are unable to attend the graduation ceremony it is imperative that you contact us IMMEDIATELY at email@example.com and let us know whether you wish to graduate “in absentia” or defer until the next available graduation ceremony.
-If you do not contact us you will automatically graduate “in absentia” and your degree certificate will be sent to the address on your enrolment form.
+If you are unable to attend your graduation ceremony you must contact us IMMEDIATELY by emailing email@example.com.
+You will be graduated “in absentia” and get access to your digital certificate from the beginning of July 2024.
+If you do not contact us and do not attend the ceremony that you are registered for you will automatically be graduated “in absentia” and your degree certificate will be sent to the address on your enrolment form.

 What if I haven’t passed in time for the ceremony, what should I do?

-If you enrol to graduate for the June ceremony but do not qualify for the award in time, your enrolment will automatically carry forward to the November ceremony; similarly if you enrol for the November ceremony but do not qualify for the award in time, your enrolment will automatically carry forward to the following June ceremony.
-You'll not need to enrol again
+If you enrol to graduate but do not qualify for the award in time your enrolment will automatically carry forward to the following ceremony.
+You'll not need to enrol again.

-I can’t attend my ceremony as I haven’t passed.
+I cannot attend my ceremony as I have not passed.
 What should I do about the gown and photography?